FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 - Align text left, center, or right.
 - Jump to next or previous cell with `Tab` and `Shift` + `Tab`.
 - Adds hotkeys, [see below](#hotkeys). *(opt-out)*
+- Paste HTML or CSV tables as Markdown.
 - Convert tables between HTML, Markdown, and CSV.

 ### Configurable